 \subsubsection{Range estimation process}

-With the following four steps, we can use the unprocessed channel information matrix to estimate the target's range information. \begin{itemize} \item \textbf{Step 1:} The processed channel information matrix is obtained by modulation symbol division and the spectrum occupancy sequence $\mathbf{A}_m$, e.g. (\ref{eq13}). \item \textbf{Step 2:} For each non-zero column vector $\mathbf{y}_m $ of the processed channel information matrix, we use FISTA to solve (\ref{eq19}) to obtain $\mathbf{P}_m$. \item \textbf{Step 3:} To improve anti-noise performance, we accumulate and normalize $M_{\text{a}}$ range power spectra, where $M_{\text{a}} \le M_{\text{sym}}$ represents the number of non-zero column vectors $ \mathbf{y}_m$.
-Given that the velocity of target is unknown, the accumulation is non-coherent. \item \textbf{Step 4:} The peak of power spectrum is searched to obtain the peak index value $k_0$, which is brought into (\ref{eq21}) to get the range of target. \end{itemize}
+With the following four steps, the unprocessed channel information matrix can be used to estimate the target's range information. \begin{itemize} \item \textbf{Step 1:} The processed channel information matrix (e.g., Eq. (\ref{eq13})) is obtained by modulation symbol division and the spectrum occupancy sequence $\mathbf{A}_m$. \item \textbf{Step 2:} For each non-zero column vector $\mathbf{y}_m $ of the processed channel information matrix, the FISTA is used for solving (\ref{eq19}) to obtain $\mathbf{P}_m$. \item \textbf{Step 3:} To improve anti-noise performance, we accumulate and normalize $M_{\text{a}}$ range power spectra, where $M_{\text{a}} \le M_{\text{sym}}$ represents the number of non-zero column vectors $ \mathbf{y}_m$.
+Given that the velocity of target is unknown and the phase of $M_{\text{a}}$ range power spectra are not aligned, the accumulation is non-coherent. \item \textbf{Step 4:} The peak of power spectrum is searched to obtain the peak index value $k_0$, which is substituted into (\ref{eq21}) to get the range of target. \end{itemize}